Create Healthy, Flavorful Meals with an International Flair

 The delicious, easy-to-prepare recipes in Global Kitchen are inspired by many of the world’s most enjoyed culinary cultures-Italian, Thai, Indian, and Chinese, among others.
 Tried and true favorites, they have been served for many years, to many thousands of guests, at The Expanding Light yoga and meditation retreat, known for its great-tasting, healthful, vegetarian cuisine.

 These guests have repeatedly urged The Expanding Light to create a cookbook that will enable them to prepare this same wonderful food at home.
 Now you, too, can experience the pleasure of cooking and eating exceptional meals.
-The Global Kitchen offers:
+Global Kitchen offers:

 - Guidelines for making tasty, low-fat, meals